Ne00n/FirePatch/README.md

 You should have received a copy of the license along with this work.
 If not, see https://creativecommons.org/licenses/by-nc-sa/4.0/

+FirePatch uses Lake, Lake is licensed under MIT License.
+You should have received a copy of the license along with this work.
+If not, see https://opensource.org/licenses/MIT

 Webserver Requirements:

 - PHP 7.0+